ory/docs/docs/kratos/concepts/identity-user-model.md

 title: Identity and User Model
 ---

-An identity ("user") is the "who" of a software system.
+An identity ("user", "user account", "account", "subject") is the "who" of a software system.
 It can be a customer, an employee, a user, a contractor, and even a programmatic identity such as an IoT device, an application, or some other type of "robot".

-Therefore, we always talk about Identities and Subjects as supposed to a "user".
-An identity has the following properties:
+Identities take different roles and we sometimes talk about "Account Recovery" or "User Account" because it's the common terminology, but within ORY Kratos this is always an Identity, and it always is being exposed as `identity` in the API Endpoints, request and response payloads.

+An identity has the following properties - we're using YAML for better readability but the payload is usually JSON:

 ```yaml
 # A universally unique ID that is generated when the identity is created and that cannot be changed or updated